Pine Bluff, Arkansas: Water

 Located on the navigable Arkansas River, with a slackwater harbor, Pine Bluff is accessible by water via the Port of Pine Bluff, the anchor of the city's Harbor Industrial District.

 Air

-Daily commercial air freight and passenger services, along with scheduled commuter flights, are available at the Clinton National Airport (formerly Little Rock National Airport), Adams Field, (LIT), some 40 minutes driving time from Pine Bluff via Interstate 530 and interstate connectors.

-Pine Bluff's municipal airport, Grider Field (PBF), is located four miles southeast of the city.
-The airport serves as home base for corporate and general aviation aircraft.
-Charter, air ambulance and cargo airline services are also available.
+Pine Bluff's municipal airport, Grider Field (PBF), is located 4 mi southeast of the city.

 Buses

 Royal Coach Lines offers local access to intrastate, regional, and charter services.

-The city-owned Pine Bluff Transit operates six routes on a 12-hour/day, weekday basis, to various points including government, medical, educational and shopping centers.
-Two of the buses have professional-quality murals advertising the University of Arkansas at Pine Bluff.
+The city-owned Pine Bluff Transit operate six routes on a 12-hour/day, weekday basis.